#25 - Sam Paneno

-In 1999, the national attention fell upon a soft-spoken reserve running back from La Cañada, Calif.
-Sam Paneno had appeared in eight games as a redshirt freshman in 1998.
-The bulk of his action had come in a home game against Western Oregon, when he rushed for 107 yards on just 15 carries - more than half of his career numbers up to that point.
-On September 11, the second game of his junior year, Paneno earned his first career start at running back.
+In 1999, national attention fell upon Sam Paneno, a soft-spoken reserve running back from La Cañada, who appeared in eight games as a redshirt freshman in 1998 (the bulk of his action took place in a home game against Western Oregon, when he rushed for 107 yards on just 15 carries - more than half of his career numbers up to that point).
+On September 11, 1999, in the second game of the year, Paneno earned his first career start at running back.
 Coincidentally, the opponent was Western Oregon.
 He responded to the call by rushing for a career-high 114 yards and a pair of touchdowns.

 On the first play of overtime, Paneno dislocated his right knee.
-He received treatment at a Salem, Ore. hospital, and later, at the UC Davis Medical Center.
-But the injury had disrupted the blood flow to the lower leg and foot.
-Paneno underwent emergency surgery, and blood flow was restored.
-However, complications arose from the initial injury and after further procedures, a team of UCDMC orthopedic surgeons deemed it necessary to amputate the lower portion of his right leg.
-The amputation surgery was performed on September 20, nine days after the game at WOU.
+Shortly thereafter, he received treatment at a Salem, Ore. hospital, and later, at UC Davis Medical Center.
+Since that injury disrupted blood flow to the lower leg and foot, Paneno underwent emergency surgery.
+However, complications arose from the initial injury, and after further procedures, a team of UCDMC orthopedic surgeons deemed it necessary to amputate the lower portion of his right leg.
+This surgery took place on September 20, nine days after that game at Western Oregon.

-Support for Paneno came from all parts of the country.
-The host of the NCAA D-II Championships in Montgomery, Ala., created a website for fans to offer prayers and words of encouragement.
-Hundreds of sentiments flooded the website, including those from fellow collegiate players who only the name UC Davis from national rankings and past playoff results.
+Support for Paneno came from all parts of the country; the host of the NCAA D-II Championships in Montgomery, Ala., created a website for fans to offer prayers and words of encouragement.
+Hundreds of sentiments flooded the website, including those from fellow college players who initially only knew of UC Davis from its national rankings and past playoff results.

-Paneno went on to earn his undergraduate degree in psychology from UC Davis in 2001 and later his juris doctorate from UC Davis School of Law in 2005.
+Paneno earned his undergraduate degree in psychology from UC Davis in 2001, and his juris doctorate from UC Davis School of Law in 2005.
 Today, he is an attorney in Los Angeles specializing in special education issues for children.